The endless wait: A day at Dulles amid hope, despair and lawyers

 The men wait.
 They pace, they fret.
 Men with similar stories, all in the same predicament.

-Around them, an army of protesters are all chant and rally.
+Around them, an army of protesters chant and rally.
 They hold up signs: "Refugees welcome here."
 "No ban, no wall."
 "Let them in."

 Then, a glimmer of hope.